tuonux/gh-file-importer/README.md

 # Features:

-- After the first usage, just put files in ./src folder and then all need to do it's double click on run.bat
+- Easy to use: Juust put files in ./src folder and then all need to do it's double click on run.bat
 - Fast data manipulation
 - No duplication in game or in background
 - Usable for developer if you want and integrable under Visual Studio Code through the power of Node.JS and npm commands